prosenjitjoy/MQTT-with-TypeScript/README.md

 # MQTT-with-TypeScript
-Demo projects to learn mqtt communication protocol using typescript
+Demo projects to learn mqtt communication protocol using TypeScript